tim-br/n-queens/README.md

 #### How to Run

 Open your terminal and navigate to the directory containing your Prolog file.
-Start Scryer Prolog by running.
+Start the Scryer Prolog environment.

 Once Scryer Prolog is running, perform the following steps: